sanjayhns102/adaanShowcase/README.md

 # adaanShowcase

-First of all, install the node module ( npm i --save ) Developed a Site Manage Portal backend using ( Node.js, Express.js, MongoDB ) Also used some packages like
+First of all, install the node module ( npm i --save ) Developed a Site Manage Portal backend using ( Node.js, Express.js, MongoDB ).
-JSON WEB Token
+Also used some packages like( JSON WEB, Token)
 Bycrpt